dimitrakatseli/reviews_syntactic_opinion_mining/README.md

-# reviews_syntactic_opinion_mining
+# Syntactic Aspect based opinion mining in Greek Reviews using Spacy

  ## Unstable - Still in progress

-## Syntactic Aspect based opinion mining in Greek Reviews using Spacy